Transline Technologies Limited to provide security solutions in Collaboration with TCIL & RailTel - www.lokmattimes.com

 Transline Technologies Limited to provide security solutions in Collaboration with TCIL & RailTel

-PNN New Delhi [India], March 21: Transline Technologies Limited, the Delhi-based tech giant and its collaboration with RailTel Corporation ...
+New Delhi (India), March 22: Transline Technologies Limited, the Delhi-based tech giant and its collaboration with RailTel Corporation of ...

 This initiative aims to integrate over 100,000 cameras of various types, along with multiple software solutions including Video Management Software, Video Analytics Software, Facial Recognition software, Panic Buttons, and other subsystems.
 The primary objective is to enhance passenger security, especially for women and children, across more than 1700 Railway stations, encompassing all 16 zones of Indian Railways.